 From the Mara’s sweeping, game-rich plains to Tsavo’s untamed volcanic wilderness, Sacha discovers how two very different safari camps create a single, unforgettable journey through Kenya.

 Our trip began at Mahali Mzuri, Virgin Limited Edition's 12-tent camp perched on a ridge in the exclusive Olare Motorogi Conservancy.
 Fresh from a four-month renovation, it now gleams with contemporary African design: floor-to-ceiling glass, expansive decks, claw-foot tubs, and accents of hand-beaded Maasai detail.
 Tent 9 became my home, and from the moment I stepped inside, I felt lifted by the landscape.
-Below me, elephants meandered through the riverine valley.
+Below me, elephants meandered through the river valley.
 I spent the hours between safaris unwinding with the camp’s binoculars in hand, watching the drama unfold from my private terrace.

 The View from the Ridge: Mahali Mzuri in the Maasai Mara